Cathode ray tube: Decline

-Beginning in the late 90s to the early 2000s, CRTs began to be replaced with LCDs, starting first with computer monitors smaller than 15 inches in size, largely because of their lower bulk.
-Among the first manufacturers to stop CRT production was Hitachi in 2001, followed by Sony in Japan in 2004, Flat-panel displays dropped in price and started significantly displacing cathode-ray tubes in the 2000s.
+Beginning in the late 1990s to the early 2000s, CRTs began to be replaced with LCDs, starting first with computer monitors smaller than 15 inches in size, largely because of their lower bulk.
+Among the first manufacturers to stop CRT production was Hitachi in 2001, followed by Sony in Japan in 2004.
+Flat-panel displays dropped in price and started significantly displacing cathode-ray tubes in the 2000s.
 LCD monitor sales began exceeding those of CRTs in 2003–2004 and LCD TV sales started exceeding those of CRTs in some markets in 2005.
+Samsung SDI stopped CRT production in 2012.

-Despite being a mainstay of display technology for decades, CRT-based computer monitors and televisions are now virtually a dead technology.
+Despite being a mainstay of display technology for decades, CRT-based computer monitors and TVs are now obsolete.
 Demand for CRT screens dropped in the late 2000s.
-Despite efforts from Samsung and LG to make CRTs competitive with their LCD and plasma counterparts, offering slimmer and cheaper models to compete with similarly sized and more expensive LCDs, CRTs eventually became obsolete and were relegated to developing markets once LCDs fell in price, with their lower bulk, weight and ability to be wall mounted coming as pluses.
+Despite efforts from Samsung and LG to make CRTs competitive with their LCD and plasma counterparts, offering slimmer and cheaper models to compete with similarly sized and more expensive LCDs, CRTs eventually became obsolete and were relegated to developing markets and vintage enthusiasts once LCDs fell in price, with their lower bulk, weight and ability to be wall mounted coming as advantages.